openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 ## Summary

-This enhancement describes MicroShift, which provides an essential container orchestration runtime compatible with kubernetes and OpenShift built for Internet-of-things (IoT) and Edge computing scenarios that are both CPU and memory constrained.
+This enhancement describes MicroShift, which provides an essential container orchestration runtime compatible with Kubernetes and OpenShift built for Internet-of-things (IoT) and Edge computing scenarios that are both CPU and memory constrained.
 The container orchestration runtime is binary compatible with OpenShift Container